rcmaehl/NotCPUCores/README.md

 ## This program does the same optimizations as the non-free CPUCores.
 These include:

 * Changing the Process Priority
-* The Cores the game runs on
+* Changing the Cores the Process runs on
 * Stopping Unneeded Services while the game is running
 * Setting the Power Plan to Max.
 * Tweaking HPET (System Event Timers)